tauri-apps/tauri-docs/docs/guides/02-architecture/inter-process-communication/isolation.md

 [Brownfield pattern](./brownfield.md) even if the secure Isolation application doesn't do anything.
 Outside performance-sensitive applications (who likely have a carefully kept small set of dependencies to keep the performance adequate), most applications should not notice the runtime costs of encrypting/decrypting the IPC messages as they are both relatively small and AES-GCM is relatively fast.
-If you are unfamiliar with AES-GCM, all that is relative in this context is that it's the only authenticated mode algorithm included in [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) and that you probably already use it every day under the hood with TLS.
+If you are unfamiliar with AES-GCM, all that is relevant in this context is that it's the only authenticated mode algorithm included in [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) and that you probably already use it every day under the hood with TLS.